cs2812/Digi_Sidekick_Assignments/README.md

 - use your MongoDB_LINK to connect with database
 - inside server directory run command in terminal

-npm install
+    - npm install
-npm start
+    - npm start

 - without connecting with database server will not run.

 ### How to run Frontend(client)
 - inside client directory run command in terminal

-npm install
+    - npm install
-npm start
+    - npm start

 ## Usage
-- First of all user has to signup first
+- First of all user has to signup
-- then login (Now user has JWT token to run query)
+- Then login (Now user has JWT token to run query)
-- user will be redirect to user details page.
+- User will be redirect to user details page.
 - Then Add user.
-- Now user can perform CRUD, Search, Sort, Filter
+- Now user can perform CRUD, Search, Sort, Filter, Pagination

 ## API Endpoints

-POST /auth/signup -register user
+- POST /auth/signup -register user
-POST /auth/login -authorize user
+- POST /auth/login -authorize user

-GET /users - retrieve all items
+- GET /users - retrieve all items
-POST /users - create a new item
+- POST /users - create a new item
-PUT /users:id - Update item
+- PUT /users:id - Update item
-DELETE /users:id - Delete item
+- DELETE /users:id - Delete item

 ## Technology Stack
-List and provide a brief overview of the technologies used in the project.

 - Node.js
 - Express.js
 - MongoDB